ENGLISH CURRICULUM VISION

 The English Curriculum at The Mendip School is broad and balanced for all pupils.
 The National Curriculum forms part of the whole school curriculum: the programmes of study for English are followed where they are relevant and accessible, though this may well be at a different Key Stage.

 The curriculum is planned very carefully to make sure it meets the particular learning needs of all pupils, whatever their attainment and ability.
-There is no yearly overview or sequence of units.
+Class teachers are given the autonomy to the decide how, what and when English skills are taught to pupils.
+Teachers use our frameworks to ensure a planned sequence of skills and knowledge.
 Instead, each Class Teacher is given the autonomy to decide how, what and when the English skills are taught to their pupils.
-The school works with many pupils for whom the age-related expectations set out in the National Curriculum are not appropriate.
-We use frameworks to plan and assess Reading, Writing, Speaking and Listening.
-The school also adapts its approaches to the curriculum for pupils with different needs and in different school phases.

 The English Curriculum at The Mendip School is completely personalised for all pupils and uses a range of approaches and teaching styles with lots of explanation, modelling, scaffolding and practice.
 There are differentiated curriculums and the school adapts its approaches to the curriculum for pupils with different needs and in different school phases.
 The phases are: